fe-data/fe-docs/docs/getting-started/settings.rst

    emailaddress:controller1(action1|action2|...),controller2(action3|action4|...),...

 The following controllers and actions are available.
-If you you want to grant all actions of a single controller, you can also specify a ***** (asterisk):
+If you want to grant all actions of a single controller, you can also specify a ***** (asterisk):

 Settings controller
 ^^^^^^^^^^^^^^^^^^^